-Apple Inc. (NASDAQ:AAPL) may take the second position as Android is all geared up to lead the app revenue segment generated by mobile apps for the first time this year, as per the report from App Annie.
+Apple Inc. may take the second position as Android is all geared up to lead the app revenue segment generated by mobile apps for the first time this year, as per the report from App Annie.
 The revenue estimates, however, takes into account the third-party Android app stores and not just Google Play.
 The Cupertino-based firm, however, claims the top spot when the revenue from Google Play alone is considered, the report notes.

 App download race between iOS and Android